khush2706/PomoTimer/README.md

 ## ✨ Features

 - **Beautiful UI**.
 The app has a minimalistic and intuitive UI making it pleasing to the eyes and easy to use.
 - **Customizable rules**.
-You can easily modify the default rules of Pomodoro Principle to be fitted on your personal needs and likings.
+You can easily modify the default rules of the Pomodoro Principle to be fitted on your personal needs and likings.
 - **Sound Notifications**.
-If enbaled, the app will notify you when a session completes.
-Useful when you are away from your computer while taking some break.
+If enabled, the app will notify you when a session completes.
+Useful when you are away from your computer while taking a break.
 - **Customized Exercise Recommendations**.
 If enabled, the app will provide you customised exercise videos based on your preferences at every long break.
 - **Open-Source**.
 PomoTimer is an open-source project.
 Feel free to create pull requestes for any new features or updates.🌱